 Multiple streams of income can sometimes be referred to as "profit centers" if the income comes into and through the same business.
 Essentially, these streams then operate as different product or service areas, all operating under one company umbrella.
-Example: In my business, I have three distinct streams of income: 1) Self publishing and marketing coaching and public speaking; 2) Book sales; and, 3) Imprinted promotional products.
+Example: In my business, I have three distinct streams of income: 1) Self publishing; 2) Book sales; and, 3) Public speaking.
 Yet, I have not set up three separate companies.

 In other cases, streams are completely separate businesses or investments, all owned (either in whole or in part) by one organization or individual.